Explore the well preserved and historical towns of Shirakawa-go and Hida-Takayama on this private one day trip from Nagoya.

 If you prefer to do something more hands-on, you can opt for the Hida Takayama Crafts Experience Center.
 There you're able to try your hand at making your own traditional craft, with some of the options being senbei (rice cracker) making, ceramic painting and sarubobo (monkey baby) doll making.
 The mascot of the Hida region, sarubobo dolls were traditionally made by mothers for their daughters as charms blessing happy marriage and smooth birth delivery.

 Located in the remote mountains that span from Gifu to Toyama Prefectures, Shirakawa-go is a traditional village famous for its almost 300-year-old thatched roof farmhouses.
 The slanting roofs are designed to withstand the large amounts of heavy snow that falls in the area during winter.
 Ogimachi Village is where you will head – you may have seen pictures of the many farmhouses covered in snow.
-You will have free choice of what you wish to see, while your guide will accompany you and provide explanations when desired.
+You will have free choice of what you wish to see.
 Some possibilities are:

 • Gassho-zukuri Minkaen - an open air museum